 Once again, I'm am glad your are in business.
 If anyone wants to speak to a Vector user (I never made my living from selling or repairing computers) I am a good source. - Bill Schneberg

 In 2009, Tom Sanderson announced a Web domain "vector-graphic.info" with a Web site of documents, software, photos, and PDF's of articles about VG and its officers.
 He's expanding the site to cover specific hardware, such as Tandon floppy drives.
-[NOte: In Aug 2012 the site was not accessable, but the domain has not yet expired. - Herb]
+[NOte: In Aug 2012 the site was not accessable, and it was gone some time after that.

 Thanks to my colleagues Bill Degnan and Dan Roganti in 2008, for discussions and manuals from Micropolis on their floppy drives.
 Dan provided a manual on MDOS, Micropolis' Disk Operating System as well their various BASIC products.